 Sydney Harbour Bridge

-Instantly recognisable, the Sydney Harbour Bridge is the world's tallest steel arch bridge.
-It connects the northern suburbs of Sydney with the city centre, making it a vital link in Sydney's transport infrastructure; more than 161,000 cars travel across the bridge in a single day.
+Instantly recognisable, the Sydney Harbour Bridge is the world's tallest steel arch bridge, connecting northern suburbs of Sydney with the city centre.
+It is also a vital link in Sydney's transport infrastructure, with more than 200,000 cars travelling its length each day.

-Another way to see the bridge is from the water.
 Catch a ferry from Circular Quay to Manly, Mosman or Taronga Zoo to see the bridge from the harbour.
-Ferries from Luna Park or McMahons Point pass directly beneath the bridge.
-Hire a kayak or join a guided kayak tour.
-This is a great way to see some of Sydney's top beaches and the small islands in the harbour.
+Catching a ferry from Luna Park or McMahons Point will take you directly beneath.
+You can also hire a kayak or join a guided kayak tour.
+This is also a great way to see some of Sydney's best beaches and explore the small islands of the harbour.